Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Topological interpretation of

 An isotopy of $\partial\boldsymbol{\Sigma}$-ribbon graphs is an isotopy which preserves all the properties listed above.
 We represent a $\partial\boldsymbol{\Sigma}$-ribbon graph $\mathbf{T}$ by its diagram, which is the projection of $\mathbf{T}$ on $\Sigma_{g,n}^{\circ,\bullet}$.
 We use isotopy to ensure that the projection has at most double points, and at double points we record the over/under-passing information as usual.
 Moreover, the height information of the boundary points $\partial\mathbf{T}$ must be recorded with the diagram; thanks to isotopy it is enough to record the order of the boundary points with respect to the relation $<$ defined by $(p,h)<(p',h')$ if and only $h < h'$.
-It is customary to identify a $\partial\boldsymbol{\Sigma}$-ribbon graph with its isotopy class.